 Niv is a global vice president of the International Fiscal Association and president of the Australian Branch.
 He is also a member of the Australian Taxation Office's Dispute Resolution Working Group and APA Working Group, the Law Council of Australia Taxation Committee, the Australian Tax Institute Dispute Resolution and Large Business Committees, the New York University ITP Practice Council, and the Melbourne University Tax Group Advisory Board.

 JONES DAY PRESENTS®: The Future of Transfer Pricing in Australia: Implications of the Glencore Decision

 JobKeeper Wage Subsidy and Workplace Flexibility Arrangements Extended for Australian Employers During COVID-19

 - Deakin University (J.D.
 2004); Murdoch University (LL.B., with first class honours, and B.Com.
 1996)

 - High Court of Australia and Supreme Court of Victoria

-Considered one of Australia's leading tax lawyers by Best Lawyers, Who's Who Legal, The Legal 500, Doyle's Guide, and Chambers (Band 1), which recognizes him as a market-leading practitioner, with one interviewee saying that he "is the sharpest mind in Australia, particularly around anti-avoidance issues and dealing with the authorities in settling large high-profile tax audits"
+Considered one of Australia's leading tax lawyers by Best Lawyers in Australia (2022), Tax Leaders 2020, Who's Who Legal, The Legal 500, Doyle's Guide, and Chambers (Band 1), which recognizes him as a market-leading practitioner, with one interviewee saying that he "is the sharpest mind in Australia, particularly around anti-avoidance issues and dealing with the authorities in settling large high-profile tax audits"